1982 Caesars Palace Grand Prix

-The 1982 Caesars Palace Grand Prix (the retronym Las Vegas Grand Prix has been used by Formula One broadcasts since 2023) was a Formula One motor race held on September 25, 1982, in Las Vegas, Nevada.
-It was the sixteenth and final race of the 1982 FIA Formula One World Championship, and the second F1 race in Las Vegas, and the last F1 race to be held in Caesars Palace.
+The 1982 Caesars Palace Grand Prix was a Formula One motor race held on September 25, 1982, in Las Vegas, Nevada.
+It was the sixteenth and final race of the 1982 Formula One World Championship, the second F1 race in Las Vegas, and the last F1 race to be held at Caesars Palace.

 The 75-lap race was won by Michele Alboreto, driving a Tyrrell-Ford.
 Alboreto scored Tyrrell's first victory since the 1978 Monaco Grand Prix, becoming the eleventh different winning driver of 1982 while Tyrrell became the seventh different winning constructor.
 John Watson finished second in a McLaren-Ford, with Eddie Cheever third in a Ligier-Matra.
 Keke Rosberg finished fifth in his Williams-Ford to secure the Drivers' Championship, with Ferrari taking the Constructors' Championship despite neither car finishing in the top six.